Getting Started with the Cycles MCP Server

 "Check the budget balance for tenant acme-corp"

-The agent will call cycles_check_balance with tenant: "acme-corp" and return balances for all scopes under that tenant — remaining budget, reserved amounts, and total spent.
+The agent will call cycles_check_balance with tenant: "acme-corp" and return matching balance records — remaining budget, reserved amounts, and total spent.
+If you need descendant scopes, ask for child scopes explicitly; the tool maps that to includeChildren: true where the server supports it.

 The reserve/commit lifecycle

-The core pattern is reserve → execute → commit.
+The core pattern is reserve → execute → commit, or release if the operation fails or is cancelled.
 Here's how it works through MCP tools:

 Step 1 — Reserve before doing something expensive: